-It was at this point that Esme’s Mum, pretty concerned that Esme had dropped out of her dental degree in the last year to run off with a foreigner, demanded that Esme returns to Iran and that I tag along for inspection.
+It was at this point that Nina’s Mum, pretty concerned that Nina had dropped out of her dental degree in the last year to run off with a foreigner, demanded that Nina returns to Iran and that I tag along for inspection.

 We flew back to Iran and I met the family.

-Esme’s family were incredibly welcoming and very liberal, I finished off their small collection of wine pretty quickly and spent many chilled evenings enjoying a cheeky smoke with Esme and her sister.
+Nina’s family were incredibly welcoming and very liberal, I finished off their small collection of wine pretty quickly and spent many chilled evenings enjoying a cheeky smoke with Nina and her sister.

 I converted to Islam, for legal not spiritual reasons, and took the Shia name, Reza.